Gandi/libvmod-unidirectors/README.rst

 Description
 	Configure a director as round robin.

-	This director will pick backends in a round robin fashion.
+	This director will pick backends in a round robin fashion according to weight.

 Example
 	udir.round_robin();